Electricity Glossary for Customers

 ENERGY STAR is a U.S. Environmental Protection Agency program that helps individuals and businesses identify energy saving products.
 Products that earn the ENERGY STAR label are independently certified to save energy without sacrificing functionality.

 ESI I.D. (electric service identifier)

-A unique 17- or 22-digit number number in the ERCOT market given to an electricity delivery point by the TDSP, usually visible on your electric meter.
+A unique 17- or 22-digit number in the ERCOT market given to an electricity delivery point by the TDSP, usually visible on your electric meter.
 You can find this number on your Reliant electricity bill (second page, in the Account Information section) or in your online Reliant account (on your Plan page, under the plan name).
 (Same as electric service identifier above.)